 Finally - ghosts always make spooky squealing sounds.
 How do you draw a sound?
 Just write it out!
 Our letters are getting larger the louder the squealing gets...

-Here is our completed ghost, after we have cleaned the sketch lines with an eraser.
+Here is the completed ghost drawing, after we have cleaned the sketch lines with an eraser.

 As usual, we like to finish our drawing in colour.
 As ghosts are pale and semi-transparent, they do not have any colour.
 We are using our "snowman" trick to shade the pale white body with light blue, to give the ghost some volume.